DanielCufino/devrel-public-workshops/README.md

    - Bonus: try adding additional user files in `include/user_data` and see how that changes the pipeline when it runs.
 6. Run your full pipeline by materializing the `raw_zen_quotes` DAG.
 This should trigger all downstream assets and tasks to complete.
 Check that everything worked by reviewing the DAG runs in the Airflow UI, and checking your local `include/newsletter` folder for your personalized newsletter.

+> [!TIP]
+> The open-meteo weather API is occasionally flaky.
+If you get a failure in your `get_weather_info` task, let it retry, it will usually resolve.
+If you added additional users, you may need to implement a pool so you don't hit API rate limits.
+Ask one of your workshop leaders for help with this.

 ## Exercise 3: Run a Backfill

+For ETL pipelines that are time-dependent, like this one in this example, you may occasionally need to reprocess historical data.
+Backfills are a first-class feature in Airflow 3, and make this easy.

+Let's say you just deployed these pipelines, and you need to create newsletters for the past couple of days.

+1. Start a backfill of the `raw_zen_quotes` DAG using the UI.
+2. In the `Run Backfill` form, choose a date range and reprocessing behavior that triggers 2 runs.
+3. Start the backfill, and notice the progress bar in the UI (you may need to refresh the page).
+What is different about these runs in the grid?
+4. Notice what happened to the other downstream DAGs in your environment.
+Were they triggered as well?

 ## Exercise 4: Use DAG versioning

+DAG versioning is a new feature in Airflow 3 that allows you to track changes to your DAG code over time in the Airflow UI.
+DAG versioning using the `LocalDagBundle` is set up automatically.

+Changes to your DAG's structure will prompt a new version to be recorded by Airflow.
+In Exercise 2, you made a change to the `personalize_newsletter` DAG - let's start there.

+1. In the Airflow UI, go to the Graph of your `personalize_newsletter` DAG, click on `Options` and notice the Dag Version drop down.
+How many versions are there?
+2. The change to the schedule doesn't actually change the graph of the DAG, but you can see the change from the code.
+Look at the `Code` tab for your DAG, and try toggling between the two versions.
+3. Let's make another change.
+Go to the code for your `personalize_newsletter` DAG and add a comment to the `get_user_info` task.
+Go back to the UI and refresh - was a new DAG version created?

 ## (Optional) Exercise 5: Run a GenAI DAG with event-driven scheduling